All Episodes

 So there are several judges who are against this.

-Looks like it's gonna be revoked.
+Looks like it's going to be revoked.

 And let us see what's at stake here.

-So they're saying here, what could happen without section two of the voting rights act?
+So they're saying here, what could happen without section two of the Voting Rights Act?

 And this is the plausible scenario.